A case study in two divergent research methodologies in music education. CAUSM Journal 8 (1) (1979): 33-72.

 On making music education humane and good: Gathering threads.
 In Humane Music Education for the Common Good, edited by Iris M. Yob and Estelle R. Jorgensen (Bloomington and Indianapolis, IN: Indiana University Press, 2020), 274-282.

 With Patrice Madura Ward-Steinman†, Singing Through Grief: An Autobiographic Fragment with Brief Commentary.
-In Karin S. Hendricks and June Boyce-Tillman, eds., Living Song: Singing, Spirituality, and Wellbeing (Peter Lang, 2021), 262-268.
+In Living Song: Singing, Spirituality, and Wellbeing, edited by Karin S. Hendricks and June Boyce-Tillman (Pieterlen and Bern, Switzerland: Peter Lang, 2021), 262-268.

 Short articles in refereed research journals